-The extent of groundwater contamination during 2010, as defined by the extent of the TCE plume, was essentially the same as during 2009.
-Of 56 wells sampled both in November 2009 and 2010, the 2010 concentrations of TCE were lower than in 2009 in 15 wells, higher in 17 wells, and remained the same in 24 wells (all below detection limits).
-Well MW-60, at 1,300 micrograms per liter (μ g/L), continued to be the most contaminated off-site well.
-The corresponding results for DCE were 11 wells with lower, 5 wells with higher, and 40 wells with the same (39 below detection limits) concentrations.
-The TCA plume ceased to exist in 2003, and this condition continued through 2010; the highest concentration of TCA during 2010 was 4.7 μ g/L (also in well MW-60), significantly below the maximum allowable concentration of 60 μ g/L set for groundwater by the New Mexico Water Quality Control Commission.
+The extent of groundwater contamination during 2011, as defined by the extent of the TCE plume, was essentially the same as during 2010.
+Of 56 wells sampled both in November 2010 and 2011, the 2011 concentrations of TCE were lower than in 2010 in 17 wells, higher in 13 wells, and remained the same in 26 wells (all below detection limits).
+Well MW-60, at 1,200 micrograms per liter (μ g/L), continued to be the most contaminated off-site well.
+The corresponding results for DCE were 8 wells with lower, 6 wells with higher, and 42 wells with the same (all below detection limits) concentrations.
+The TCA plume ceased to exist in 2003, and this condition continued through 2011; the highest concentration of TCA during 2011 was 4.3 μ g/L (also in well MW-60), significantly below the maximum allowable concentration of 60 μ g/L set for groundwater by the New Mexico Water Quality Control Commission.

-Changes in concentrations observed in monitoring wells since the implementation of the current remedial measures indicate that contaminant concentrations in the on-site area decreased significantly.
-Concentrations in most off-site wells have also decreased, or remained unchanged (below detection limits).
-Of six wells where current concentrations are higher than they were prior to the start of the current remedial operations, the highest increase was at the off-site containment well CW-1.
-The concentrations of contaminants in the water pumped from CW-1 rapidly increased after the start of its operation and have remained high for several years before starting a declining trend in 2005.
+Changes in concentrations observed in monitoring wells since the implementation of the current remedial measures indicate that contaminant concentrations decreased significantly both in the on-site and off-site area.
+Data from 55 wells that were sampled both during 2011 and before, or soon after, the start of the remedial operations indicate that TCE concentrations decreased in 30 wells, increased in 6 and remained below detection limits in 19.
+Of the six wells where current concentrations are higher than they were prior to the start of the current remedial operations, the highest increase was at the off-site containment well CW-1.
+The concentrations of contaminants in the water pumped from CW-1 rapidly increased after the start of its operation and have remained high for several years before starting a declining trend in the mid-2000s.
 The high concentrations in this well and in well MW-60 indicated that areas of high concentration existed upgradient from both of these wells; however, most of the groundwater upgradient from these wells has been captured by CW-1 and concentrations both in CW-1 and MW-60 are expected to continue their declining trend.

-Two of the three monitoring wells completed below the 4800-foot clay (in the Deep Flow Zone or the DFZ), well MW-67 and well MW-79, which was installed in 2006 to address the continuing presence of contaminants in DFZ monitoring well MW-71R, continued to be free of any site-related contaminants throughout 2010.
-Well MW-71R continued to be contaminated; however, TCE concentrations in the well declined from 210 μ g/L in August 2003 to 51 μ g/L in May 2009; during 2010, the TCE concentrations in the well ranged from 54 μ g/L in February to 67 μ g/L in August; the November 2010 TCE concentration in the well was 64 μ g/L. The absence of any contaminants in MW-67 and MW-79, and the declining concentrations in MW-71R indicate that the contamination in DFZ represents a contaminated groundwater slug of limited extent.
-Concentration trends in MW-71R will continue to be closely monitored in the next few years to assess if there is a need for further action.
+Two of the three monitoring wells completed below the 4800-foot clay (in the Deep Flow Zone or the DFZ), well MW-67 and well MW-79, which was installed in 2006 to address the continuing presence of contaminants in the third DFZ monitoring well MW-71R, continued to be free of any site-related contaminants throughout 2011.
+Well MW-71R continued to be contaminated; however, TCE concentrations in the well declined from 210 μ g/L in August 2003 to 51 μ g/L in May 2009.
+After that, the TCE concentrations in the well began increasing again reaching 91 μ g/L in May 2011 and then declining to 58 μ g/L by the Fourth Quarter 2011 sampling event.

-The off-site and source containment wells operated at a combined average rate of 260 gpm during 2010.
-A total of about 137 million gallons of water were pumped from the wells.
-The total volume of water pumped since the beginning of the current remedial operations on December 1998 is about 1.61 billion gallons and represents 142 percent of the initial volume of contaminated groundwater (pore volume).
+The off-site and source containment wells operated at a combined average rate of 335 gpm during 2011.
+A total of about 176 million gallons of water were pumped from the wells.
+The total volume of water pumped since the beginning of the current remedial operations on December 1998 is about 1.78 billion gallons and represents 158 percent of the initial volume of contaminated groundwater (pore volume).